sirlan-ff00ff/arcticfox-theme/readme.md

     * it also might be something other than `.mozilla` if you're using a fork (librewolf)
 * create (if doesn't exist) a sub folder called 'chrome' (exact name, all minuscule)
 * put the file `chrome/userChrome.css` in there (the file must be called 'userChrome.css')
+* if you want to use some extra options, put the folder `opt/` there as well

 (ℹ️ **you might want to edit some settings in the css file**, feel free to open it in your text editor, **if you're on Windows** there are some options in the file you need to uncomment to make it work better, do a 'ctrl + f' for `WINDOWS` in the file)